 Does your cat’s dirty litter box seem like a chore to maintain?
 Although cats are relatively independent creatures that don’t need to be taken for walks, they do require a clean place in which to do their business, so to speak.
 However, can cleaning out the litter box put you at risk for health problems?
 And can ignoring the box be even worse?

 Your cat will be the first to experience adverse effects from a dirty litter box.
 However, failure to maintain a clean cat box can pose health concerns for pet owners too.
 According to the Humane Society, you should scoop poop and clumps from a cat’s litter box daily and replace their litter completely about twice a week.
 The Humane Society also suggests that you scrub the container with a gentle dish soap every time you change out the litter.
 Meticulous litter box care should prevent you from dealing with the following cat litter health risks.

 Urinary Problems in Cats

 Most cats are germaphobes.
 That’s why they groom themselves frequently.
 Sure, they use their tongues to clean their butts.
-However, this is one of the safest ways to handle feces, according to this BBC Earth Unplugged video.
+However, this is one of the safest ways to handle feces for cats.
 We’re not recommending that you do the same thing, but grooming itself doesn’t put your cat at an increased risk for disease.
 Regrettably, avoiding the litter box because it’s too dirty could.

 Your cat might hold in its urine if its toilet area isn’t clean enough, and this behavior can lead to urinary tract infections, bladder inflammation, and kidney problems.
 Urinary tract diseases can make peeing painful, causing cats to further avoid using the litter box.
 Because kidney failure is one of the primary causes of death for older cats, you don’t want to put added stress on your kitty’s organs.